commercelayer/commercelayer-docs-api/resources/payment_methods/create_payment_method.md

 ---
-description: How to create A payment method via API
+description: How to create a payment method via API
 ---

-# Create A payment method
+# Create a payment method

 To create a new payment method, send a `POST` request to the `/api/payment_methods` endpoint, passing the resource arguments in the request body.